pamat0/Lanius_collurio_positioning_GeopressureR/README.md

 With our type of data, GeopressureR uses entire hours of flight.

-We considered one hour of flight in GeopressureR if the bird accelerometer recorded at least 7 out of 12 values with acc > 4.
+We considered one hour of flight in GeopressureR if the bird's accelerometer recorded at least 7 out of 12 values with accelerometer values > 4 within one hour.

 Minimum 1 hour 40 min of activity to be considered a migratory flight (100 activity; thus 2 hours of flight in geopressureR), otherwise treated as different altitudes.